mgonline86/monday_scrapper/README.md

     python app.py
     ```

-4. First Run will be a little long due to the browser being downloaded.
+4. The First Run will be a little long due to the browser being downloaded.

-5. Tp Run the browser without shown the UI, uncomment the following line in the script.
+5. To Run the browser without showing the UI, uncomment the following line in the script.

     ```python
     options.add_argument('--headless')